uspki/policies/certificate-policy.md

 \*\*\* L and N (the bit lengths of modulus p and divisor q, respectively) are described in the Digital Signature Standard, FIPS 186-4 (http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf).

 ### 6.1.6 Public key parameters generation and quality checking
-RSA: The CA SHALL confirm that the value of the public exponent _e_ is an odd positive integer such that:
+RSA: The CA shall confirm that the value of the public exponent _e_ is an odd positive integer such that:

 - 2<sup>16</sup> < e < 2<sup>256</sup>

-The modulus SHALL also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
+The modulus shall also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
 [Source: NIST SP 800-89 and NIST FIPS 186-4]

-ECC: The CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
+ECC: The CA should confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
 [Source: Sections 5.6.2.3.2 and 5.6.2.3.3, respectively, of NIST SP 800-56A: Revision 2]

 ### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)
-Root CA Private Keys SHALL NOT be used to sign Certificates except in the following cases:
+Root CA Private Keys shall not be used to sign Certificates except in the following cases:

 1. Self-signed Certificates to represent the Root CA itself;
 2. Certificates for Subordinate CAs and Cross Certificates;